rahulnadella/Awesome_Fonts/README.md

 A project that contains many of the popular fonts available on the web.
 The majority of fonts have been found on [1001 Free Fonts](http://www.1001freefonts.com/), [Font Squirrel](http://www.fontsquirrel.com/) and [Da Font](http://www.dafont.com/).

-Many of these fonts are free for personal use but must be purchase through a license for commerical use through the a popular distribution website ([MyFonts](http://www.myfonts.com/)) or through the designers personal website.
+Many of these fonts are free for personal use but must be purchase through a license for commerical use through the many popular distribution website (for instance: [MyFonts](http://www.myfonts.com/)) or through the designers personal website.

 ###### List of Available Fonts